Embiggenerd/dockerizedGoTodos/README.md

 ## Visit App

 Clone the repo, type docker-compose up.
 Uses port 8080.
+Metrics can be viewed at /debug/vars, with 'requests' being a request counter.
+Visit the app and check that the number has changed.

 ## In Detail